N500 Naviplane

-The N500 Naviplane was a French hovercraft built by SEDAM (Société d'Etude et de Développement des Aéroglisseurs Marins) in Pauillac, Gironde for the cross channel route.
-Intended to have a large passenger and crew capacity, it was for a while the largest hovercraft.
+The N500 Naviplane was a French hovercraft built by Société d'Etude et de Développement des Aéroglisseurs Marins (SEDAM) in Pauillac, Gironde for the cross English Channel route.
+Intended to have a large passenger and crew capacity, as prototypes they were for a short while the largest hovercraft.
 Only two were built.
 The first was destroyed by a fire before entering service, the second proved unreliable and was broken up in 1985 at the end of its service.